DenverCoder1/unedit-for-reddit/README.md

 ### Changes in 3.7.2

-* Prevent "show original" link from appearing twice on comments that are both edited and deleted.
+* Prevent "show original" links from appearing twice on comments that are both edited and deleted
-* Expand comment when the "show original" link is clicked on a collapsed comment.
+* Expand comment when the "show original" link is clicked on a collapsed comment
-* Some minor code refactoring and formatting.
+* Some minor code refactoring and formatting

 ### Changes in 3.7.1

-* Fixed positioning of original comment on old reddit to be inline with text rather than below replies
+* Fixed positioning of original comment on Old Reddit to be inline with text rather than below replies

 ### Changes in 3.7.0